Soumen-Mandal/Sentiment-Analysis/README.md

 Based on the code provided in this repository, LSTM (Long Short-Term Memory) appears to be the preferred model for sentiment analysis due to its generalization performance.
 You can use the saved LSTM model for sentiment analysis on new text data.

-## Contributors

-This project was implemented by [Your Name].
-Contributions, issues, and pull requests are welcome.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.